drcampbell1/Participation/README.md

 ## **Participation and Democracy**<br/> **Ross Campbell, PhD** ##

 In this module, I will run seven interactive sessions which mimic the flow of how political scientists conduct research on political participation.
 Each session will take a separate form of participation.
-We will analyse how many people participate in that form, compare the levels across different countries and political systems and then probe into the factors that influence it.
+We will analyse how many people participate in that form, comparing levels across different countries, time and political systems and examining some of the factors that influence it.

 ### What technology will we use to do this?